grazianomita/disentanglement_idvae/README.md

-# "An Identifiable Double VAE For Disentangled Representations"
+# IDVAE - An Identifiable Double VAE For Disentangled Representations

 - Python implementation of IDVAE
 - For evaluation metrics and datasets, we readapted the code from https://github.com/google-research/disentanglement_lib